Hemant K. Roy, M.D.

 Dr. Roy’s research interests center on GI cancer risk stratification using intermediate biomarkers of field carcinogenesis.
 He has been involved in the development and clinical implementation of a variety of biophotonic techniques for risk stratification encompassing both fiberoptic probes and cytological based techniques and these are complemented by a variety of molecular markers including microRNAs.

 This has served as a platform for assessing risk modification via chemoprevention and applied to a number of non-GI malignancies including lung and ovarian cancer.
-Dr. Roy is a fellow of the American Gastroenterological Association and member of the Early Detection Research Network and the Cancer Biomarkers Study Section of the NCI.
+Dr. Roy is a fellow of the American Gastroenterological Association and member of the Early Detection Research Network and the Cancer Biomarkers Study Section of the NIH.

 More clinically, his interests are in high risk colon cancer syndromes and role of gender in colorectal cancer screening.
 Throughout his career he has also been involved in teaching receiving numerous awards in this regard.